Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Experiments

-\paragraph{Selecting the tuning parameters:} For each of the above methods, we pick the estimator that minimizes the least squares loss on a validation set simulated as $\mathbf{y} = \mathbf{X}\B{\beta}^{*} +\B{\epsilon}$, with the fixed~$\M{X}$ and an independent realization of $\B\epsilon$ from $N(0,\sigma^2)$ (with the same SNR).
-We then compute the obtained estimator's prediction error ($\frac{1}{n} \| \mathbf{X} \hat{\B{\beta}} - \mathbf{X} \B{\beta}^* \|_2^2$), and the associated sparsity level, i.e., the number of nonzero regression coefficients.
-The results are averaged over 10 independent simulations.
-Figures \ref{fig: example1}, \ref{fig: example2} and \ref{fig: exampleA} summarize the results via box plots -- extending from the lower to the upper quartile of the data, with a line at the median -- to aggregate the results over 10 simulations.
-We do not present the sparsity levels of L1+L2 and L2, as these are considerably denser than L1 (which in turn, leads to the most dense solutions among all competing methods).
+{\textbf{Selecting the tuning parameters.}} For each of the above methods, we pick the estimator that minimizes the least squares criterion on a validation set simulated as $\mathbf{y} = \mathbf{X}\B{\beta}^{*} +\B{\epsilon}$, with the fixed~$\M{X}$ and an independent realization of $\B\epsilon$, with the same SNR.
+For each selected estimator we compute the prediction error, $\| \mathbf{X} \hat{\B{\beta}} - \mathbf{X} \B{\beta}^* \|_2^2/n$, and the associated number of nonzero regression coefficients.
+Figures \ref{fig: example1}, \ref{fig: example2} and \ref{fig: exampleA} summarize the results via box plots, in which the boxes extend from the lower to the upper quartile of the data with a line at the median, to aggregate the results over the ten independent simulations.
+We do not display the sparsity levels of L1+L2 and L2, as these methods are considerably denser than L1, which, in turn, produces the densest solutions among the remaining methods in the examples we consider.

-\paragraph{Summary of observations:} We summarize our general observations below: \begin{itemize} \item For a low SNR (SNR=1), L0 performs poorly in terms of prediction accuracy, due to the high level of noise in the problem.
-To mitigate its overfitting effect (in the presence of large noise) L0 realizes that it needs to regularize more -- it does so by selecting a very sparse model -- the best L0 predictive model has fewer nonzeros than~$\B\beta^*$.
-In all these cases, methods L1 and L2 work better than L0 in terms of the prediction accuracy.
+{\textbf{Summary of observations.}} We summarize our general observations below: \begin{itemize} \item When the noise level is high (SNR=1), L0 performs poorly in terms of prediction accuracy.
+To mitigate its overfitting behavior, L0 attempts to regularize by selecting very sparse models -- the best predictive model for L0 has fewer nonzeros than~$\B\beta^*$.
+In this setting, methods L1 and L2 work better than L0 in terms of the prediction accuracy.
 However, the estimated models are rather dense.
-The polished version of the Lasso: L1P, selects a model that is sparser than the Lasso -- but it suffers in prediction accuracy.
+The polished version of the Lasso, L1P, selects a model that is sparser than the Lasso but suffers in prediction accuracy.